ZECTBynmo/Octopu/README.md

 # Octopu

-Octopu is a node.js build system.
+Octopu is a build system build in node.js.
 It allows you to easily spin up build machines, kick off builds, and manage various aspects of your build machines from a simple interface.

 ## Installation